 Tip: The absorption of iron may be enhanced if foods or drinks rich in vitamin C are consumed at the same meal e.g. pepper, broccoli, cabbage, kiwifruit, pineapple.

-Protein is needed for growth, maintaining and repairing body tissues, and to make the enzymes that control many body functions.
-Good sources of protein for children who eat some animal foods include:
+Protein is needed for growth, maintaining and repairing body tissues, and to make the enzymes that control many bodily functions.
+Good sources of protein for children who eat some animal foods include dairy, eggs and fish.

 Vegan children can get enough protein as long as they eat a good variety of foods each day.
 Plant foods that contain protein include: